 In December, gospel choirs and brass bands perform each evening from 6.30 pm to 7.00 pm on the stage beneath the Christmas tree (until 23rd December).

 During the advent weekends in the run up to Christmas, advent choirs sing traditional Austrian and international Christmas songs in the City Hall’s ballroom.
-Enter for free from Friday to Sunday 3.30 pm to 7.00 pm.
-24th December: 3.30 to 4.30 pm (TBC)
+Enter for free Saturday and Sunday, 4.00 pm to 7.00 pm.
+24th December: 4.00 pm to 4.30 pm.

 Highlights for Children